Vokera Boilers: Are They Better Than Worcester Bosch?

 - Diverter valves need unsticking (or replacing)

-For most homeowners that don’t know much about heating, it really comes down to price, and Vokera boilers beat Worcester every single time.
+For most homeowners that don’t know much about heating and hot water, it really comes down to price.
+And when using a local installer Vokèra boilers beat Worcester every single time.
 The problem is, these boilers really are the lower end of the spectrum.

 What most people don’t consider is the installation usually costs as much as the boiler.
-So, when a cheaper boiler breaks down, a large labour charge is applied (as well as a new boiler).
-This is why we recommend going for a reputable brand such as Worcester, and getting the biggest warranty possible.
+So, when a cheaper boiler breaks down, a large labour charge is applied (on top of the new boiler cost).
+This is why we recommend choosing a brand known for durability, energy efficiency, and overall quality — like Worcester Bosch — and getting the longest warranty possible.

 The Verdict: Vokera Boilers

-I’d sooner be fitting a Baxi, Ideal, Vaillant or Worcester than a Vokera.
-The initial saving of £300-500 just doesn’t offset the large jumps in warranty, and the possibility of forking out £1500+ for a new boiler installation a few years down the line.
+I’d sooner be fitting a quality, durable, energy efficient appliance from Baxi, Ideal, Vaillant, or Worcester than a Vokera boiler.
+The initial saving of £300-500 just doesn’t offset the large jumps in warranty, and the possibility of forking out £1900+ for a new boiler installation a few years down the line.